-It is so embarrassing having consult your doctor for the same reason (another infection!) and need to take another round of different antibiotics (the trial and error method of problem "solving").
+It is so embarrassing to consult your doctor for the same reason (another infection!) and need to take another round of different antibiotics (the trial and error method of problem "solving").

-The truth is, however, that urinary/prostate infections CAN be successully remedied and prevented without multiple rounds of prescription medications (antibiotics).
+The truth is, however, that urinary tract infections CAN be successfully prevented, remedied and overcome naturally - without multiple rounds of prescription medications (antibiotics).

 Formulated with care by a master formulator and manufactured according to the highest standards, this unique synergistic combination can help you deal with a bladder and/or even a kidney infection: